Slack’s growth story has been nothing short of amazing – let’s take a look at Slack’s history.

 The Roots — Glitch

-Starting in 2009, Flickr co-founder Stewart Butterfield and his company Tiny Speck were hard at work on their game.
+Starting in 2009, Flickr co-founder Stewart Butterfield and his company Tiny Speck were hard at work on their online game.

 Their focus was to create an imaginative and fantasy-like world that people could “live” in.
 As Butterfield said himself:

 “Those moments of play that we do get in meta-life, like playing music, or golf, or word-play, or flirting–those are some of the best parts about being alive”